toorosan/hello-world/README.md

 Hi there!

-Toorosan joins this comunity.
+Toorosan joins this community.
 I like dynamic languages (VBA, Python, PHP etc.).
 For me mountains and snow are the best things in the world!

 With best regards,
-Evgeniy Kabantsev (aka Toorosan).
+Evgeny Kabantsev (aka Toorosan).